Warnings

 What may interact with ACCRUFER?

--certain medicines for stomach problems like cimetidine, famotidine, omeprazole, lansoprazole
+-Certain medications for stomach problems, such as cimetidine, famotidine, omeprazole, or lansoprazole

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to ferric maltol, iron, other medicines, foods, dyes, or preservatives
+-An unusual or allergic reaction to ferric maltol, other medications, foods, dyes, or preservatives

 What should I watch for while using ACCRUFER?

-Use iron supplements only as directed by your health care professional.
-Visit your doctor or healthcare professional for regular check-ups.
-You will need important blood work while you are taking this medicine.
+Use iron supplements only as directed by your care team.
+Visit your care team for regular check-ups.
+You will need important blood work while you are taking this medication.
 It may take 3 to 6 months of therapy to treat low iron levels.

 Do not use iron longer than prescribed, and do not take a higher dose than recommended.
 Long-term use may cause excess iron to build-up in the body.